• Skip to main content

 Cat Diarrhea

-Cat Diarrhea isn’t as uncommon for cats as you’d think.
-There are many reasons why your cat might have a case of diarrhea.
+Diarrhea in cats isn’t as uncommon as you’d think.
+There are many reasons why your cat might have a case of loose stools.
 Most often it comes and goes in a day.
 Other times, it can last longer.
 It can last for days, weeks, or months, or even come back as a regular thing.

-Diarrhea that lasts for one to two days probably won’t be a problem unless you have an older cat or a kitten.
-If it lasts longer than 2 days, your cat can become dehydrated which can become a dangerous condition.
+Diarrhea that lasts for one to two days probably isn’t a problem unless you have an older cat or a kitten.
+If it lasts longer than 2 days, your cat can become dehydrated which can become a dangerous health condition.

 • Changes to your cats food.
 This can be food allergies or intolerance which can happen at any time in a cat’s life.
 Did you change your cats diet recently?
 Did your cat eat something that they weren’t supposed to?